Welcome to the Furche Research Group!

 and green technology.

-If you are interested in joining us, whether as an undergraduate or graduate
+If you are interested in the group, whether as an undergraduate,

 This research is based upon work supported by the Department